jpmckinney/pupa-ruby/README.md

     diskutil unmount $ramdisk
     hdiutil detach $ramdisk

-Using a RAM disk will significantly improve performance.
-However, the temporary data will be lost between reboots unless you move the data to a hard disk.
-Using Memcached and Redis is moderately faster.
+Using a RAM disk will significantly improve performance; however, the data will be lost between reboots unless you move the data to a hard disk.
+Using Memcached (for caching) and Redis (for storage) is moderately faster than using a RAM disk.

 #### Memcached

-You may store HTTP responses in [Memcached](http://memcached.org/).
+You may cache HTTP responses in [Memcached](http://memcached.org/).
 First, add the `dalli` gem to your `Gemfile` and `require 'dalli'` in your script.
 Then:

     ruby cat.rb --cache_dir memcached://localhost:11211

+The data in Memcached will be lost between reboots.

 #### Redis